Certora/Documentation/docs/cvl/methods.md

 unresolved-calls entry).
 A dispatch list summary directs the Prover to consider each of the methods described in the list as possible candidates for this unresolved call.
-The prover will choose dynamically, that is, for each potential run of the program, which of them to call.
+The Prover will choose dynamically, that is, for each potential run of the program, which of them to call.
 It is done accurately by matching the selector from the call's arguments to that of the methods described in the dispatch list.
-If no such a method is in the list, it will use the `default` summary, see below.
+If no method from the list matches, it will use the `default` summary, see below.
 The dispatch list will contain a list of patterns and the default summary to use in case no function matched the selector.
 The possible patterns are: